Dummies Guide to Cohort-Based Teaching

 Remember to convey your message positively while offering constructive criticism.
 One effective method is to hold one-on-one sessions with students so that you can engage in open, frank discussions.
 For more useful strategies, check out our guide on 4 Uncomplicated Ways to Provide Students with Effective Feedback.

 Let learners know that their class experience matters to you.
-You could gather testimonials from your students during, after, or throughout the course to gain valuable insights about your teaching strategies and methods.
+You could gather testimonials from your students during, after, or throughout the course to gain valuable insights about your cohort teaching strategies and methods.
 Create discussion forums where students can provide feedback, reflect, discuss, and ask questions.

 You can also create surveys using Survey Monkey or ask for more detailed, informal responses using Airtable or Google Forms.